Platane/js13k-2017/postmortem/src/asset/content/image-processing.md

 The distance is a simple euclidian distance in the rbg space.

-> We may argue that using a distance which respect the eye spec will be more relevant. ( the human eye tends to dicern easily distance between brigth colors than dark ones, or something like that )
+> We may argue that using a distance which respect the eye spec will be more relevant. ( the human eye tends to discern easily distance between bright colors than dark ones, or something like that )
-> I actually tried and did not had pretinent results.
+> I actually tried and did not had pertinent results with hsl space.

 ## 2. How the gene mutate